oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

  ``make VERBOSE=1``

  For more comprehensive
-troubleshooting, use the Diagnostics Utility for Intel® oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
+troubleshooting, use the Diagnostics Utility for Intel&reg; oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
 [Learn more](https://software.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).